Mortimer333/Dito/README.md

   I will be shown 3 times
 </p>
 ```
-anything inside `if` and `for` have to be wrapped in string symbols and is resolved similarly to `executables`.
-As `if` is pretty self explanatory we will move to the `for`:
+Anything inside `if` and `for` have to be wrapped in string symbols and is resolved similarly to `executables`.
+As `if` is pretty self-explanatory we will move to the `for`:

 ### `for`
 `for` accepts: